eladtamari/autobrains/README.md

 **Web app** -
 ```
 I used Python + flask + NGNIX, instead writing in from scratch,
 i have used Flask Container: tiangolo/uwsgi-nginx-flask:python3.8-alpine
 the image already contain the NGINX reverse proxy server,
 Flask web server,
 python and a basic web app structure.
+the reason i used it is savind time dealing with all the app aspects.
 ```

 **CI/CD** - I used Jenkins cause it is a common tool that has all the plugins and can easly deployd on Cloud instase

-**Testing** - I used pytest for my python app.
+**Testing** - I used pytest for my python app, a common tool.

 **Code repository** - GitHub